 I had plans to see Onward in theaters roughly two days before all of them shuttered their doors.
 Unfortunately, I did not get to see it.
 Fortunately, I do pay for Disney+ every month and, seeing the writing on the wall, Disney added the movie to their streaming service at the beginning of April.
 Although it does not reach the height of other Pixar films, Onward is a solid entry in the studio’s canon.

 Watching lovable characters voiced by Chris Pratt and Tom Holland go on a quest to bring their dad back to life for a day is a recipe for happiness.
+Add in voicework from Octavia Spencer, Julia Louis-Dreyfus, Ali Wong, and Lena Waithe, and you have a stellar crop of talent.
 Just as you would expect from Pixar, it will have you laughing then leave you in tears.
-The world in which they live is reminiscent of the drawn out, fantastical worlds of other Pixar films, like Monsters, Inc. I am very excited to revisit this one when I do a full Pixar rewatch.
+The world in which they live is reminiscent of the drawn out, fantastical worlds of other Pixar films, like Monsters, Inc. Without the weight of expectations from being a new film from a studio that rarely misses, I am very excited to revisit this one when I do a full Pixar rewatch.

 3. The King of Staten Island